Ready to find the perfect college degree?

 Most states require radiation therapists to be certified or licensed in order to practice.
 While requirements vary by state, most jobs require basic life support (BLS) certification, cardiopulmonary resuscitation (CPR) skills, and ARRT certification.

-To become ARRT-certified, an applicant must complete an accredited radiation therapy program.
+To become ARRT-certified, you must complete an accredited radiation therapy program.
 ARRT certification is often earned as part of a radiation therapy program.
 ARRT certification requires adherence to ARRT ethical standards and a passing score on the certification exam.

-To successfully pass the certification exam, candidates must know certain clinical concepts in radiation oncology, be skilled in patient care and education, and understand both treatment delivery and planning.
 To be eligible for ARRT certification, you must meet one of three different pathway requirements.
 The most common pathway is to complete an ARRT-approved educational program.
 From there, you can earn credentials in five different disciplines.
-These disciplines include magnetic resonance imaging (MRI), nuclear medicine technology, radiation therapy, radiography, sonography, and vascular sonography.
+These disciplines include:

 Radiation Therapist Earnings Potential

 Job satisfaction comes from many different factors.
 Advancement or upward mobility, earnings potential, flexibility, and stress levels impact job satisfaction.
-Since most Americans work well into their sixties, finding an enjoyable career that is fulfilling and rewarding is important.
-Jobs with low stress levels, high earnings, favorable advancement opportunities, and a good work-life balance make employees happy.
-Employers know that when an employee is happy, they will typically work better.
+Most Americans work well into their sixties.
+So it’s important that you find a career that is fulfilling and rewarding.

 A career as a radiation therapist offers many components that can add to job satisfaction.
-Earnings potential is one of the many rewards that becoming a radiation therapist can provide.
-According to the Bureau of Labor Statistics (BLS), the median annual wage for radiation therapists, as of May 2020, was $86,850.
+Earnings potential is one of the many rewards for a radiation therapist.
+According to the BLS, the median annual wage for radiation therapists, as of May 2020, was $86,850.
 The lowest 10% earned less than $61,000, and the highest 10% earned over $132,000.

 In addition to industry, other factors, such as geographic location, may impact the average earnings of a radiation therapist.
 Top-paying states and the corresponding annual wages for radiation therapists are as follows: